cosmos/cosmos-sdk/docs/spec/staking/02_state_transitions.md

 3. [Slashing](./02_state_transitions.md#slashing)

 ## Validators
 State transitions in validators are performed on every [`EndBlock`](./04_end_block.md#validator-set-changes) in order to check for changes in the active `ValidatorSet`.

-### Non-Bonded to Bonded
+### UnBonded to Bonded

-When a validator is bonded from any other state the following operations occur:
+The following transition occurs when a validator's ranking in the `ValidatorPowerIndex` surpasses that of the `LastValidator`.

 - set `validator.Status` to `Bonded`
 - send the `validator.Tokens` from the `NotBondedTokens` to the `BondedPool` `ModuleAccount`